Razvan-Nicholas/Arduino-Mini-Weather-Station/README.md

 This project uses an Arduino to read temperature and humidity data from a DHT22 sensor and display the data on a Qwiic OLED display.
 The data is refreshed continuously, showing real-time environmental conditions.

 ## Hardware Requirements
-- Arduino board (e.g., Uno, Mega, etc.)
+- Arduino compatible board (for this particular project I used an IdeaSpark Nano v3.1 with an integrated 0.91 OLED in order to have fewer components and keep it as simple and as compact as possible)
 - DHT22 sensor
-- SparkFun Qwiic OLED display
 - Jumper wires
 - Breadboard (optional)